laurent22/joplin/readme/summer_of_code.md

 ### Recommended steps

-1. Join the [Joplin Forum](https://discourse.joplinapp.org), introduce yourself, and meet your fellow developers
+1. Join the [Joplin Forum](https://discourse.joplinapp.org), introduce yourself, and meet your fellow developers in the [Development category](https://discourse.joplinapp.org/c/development)
 2. Read Student proposal guidelines and the [GSoC Student Manual](https://developers.google.com/open-source/gsoc/resources/manual#student_manual)
-3. Take a look at the [list of ideas]
+3. Take a look at the [list of ideas].
+You can have you own idea addeed by posting it in the [Features category](https://discourse.joplinapp.org/c/features)
-4. Come up with project that you're interested in
+4. Come up with project that you're interested in and discusse it in [Development category](https://discourse.joplinapp.org/c/development)
 5. Write a first draft and get someone to review it
-6. Remember: you must link to work such as commits in your proposal
+6. Remember: you must link to work such as commits in your proposal.
+A private place will be created wihtinn the forum for that purposes.
 7. Read [How to write a kickass proposal for GSoC](http://teom.org/blog/kde/how-to-write-a-kick-ass-proposal-for-google-summer-of-code/)
 8. Submit proposal using [Google's web interface](https://summerofcode.withgoogle.com/) ahead of the deadline
 9. Submit proof of enrollment well ahead of the deadline